 Wouter Van de Voorde grew up in Belgium and has a double master degrees in painting and printmaking from the Ghent Fine Arts Academy.
 In 2008 Wouter moved to Australia, where he now lives in Canberra with his wife Celia and son Felix.
 Wouter has been documenting his adopted home country extensively through a variety of film formats and cameras.
 In 2022, his second monograph, Death is not here, was published by Void (Athens).

 Gabrielle Hall-Lomax is a visual artist living and working in Canberra.
 She has a keen focus on alternative photographic processes, specifically combining digital photography and painting techniques.
 Gabrielle is a graduate from RMIT University where she completed an Honours Degree in Fine Art.
 In 2020 she completed her Masters in Arts and Cultural Management at The University of Melbourne.

 Maddie Hepner is an American-Australian artist working within photography and media arts, based in Canberra, Australia.
-Her artistic practice covers topics of personal identity, femininity, and political discourse while utilising a range of photographic mediums such as 35mm and 120 film, video, and chemical sun prints.
-She is a recent graduate of the School of Art and Design at the Australian National University in 2021 with Bachelor of Visual Arts (Honours) in Photomedia.
+Her artistic practice covers topics of personal identity, political discourse, and the utilisation of the found image within a digital context.
+She is a recent graduate of the School of Art and Design at the Australian National University in 2021 with Bachelor of Visual Arts (Honours First Class) in Photomedia.

 Penelope holds a Master of Liberal Arts (Museums and Collections) from the Australian National University and First Class Honours degrees in Law and Art History (University of Sydney).
 She has worked at the National Library of Australia and National Museum of Australia and is currently a curator at the National Portrait Gallery.
 She has previously served on the Board of Megalo Print Studio and Gallery and the Australian Museums and Galleries Association National Council in 2019.
 Penny joined the PhotoAccess Board in July 2019 and became Chair in May 2020.